-- 1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
-For information about the IBM Update Connector, see "Where to find more information" on page 6. - 2.
-If any of these problems continue after taking the actions listed, see your online Aptiva Helper for information on running diagnostics.
-If you need service, see the HelpWare book.
+1. Periodically use the IBM Update Connector to look for updates for the software that came from the factory with your computer.
+For information about the IBM Update Connector, see "Where to find more information" on page 6.

 Solving monitor problems